SALES

 Lead routing by territory/region

 Assigning leads by location is one of the most popular routing methods.
 Sales reps can leverage their local knowledge and meet the lead in person if needed.
+This approach is particularly effective for real estate lead routing, where geographic proximity and local market expertise are essential.

 Benefits of territory-based routing: